Gutoneitzke/find-out-the-number-javascript/README.md

-# find-out-the-number-javascript
-Find out the number with JavaScript
+# Find out the number with javascript
+- ✅ Shows the `amount of errors`
+- ✅ Show messages if number to find is larger or smaller